Roxaski/Roxaski/README.md

 Hey guys, just wanted to start of by introducing myself.
 <br>
-Name's Hugo :v:😄:v: i'm an incredibly passionate self taught Web Dev!
+Name's Hugo :v:😄:v: i'm an incredibly passionate self taught Web Developer!

 I'd say that i am a pretty creative person, which is part of the reason that i was so enamoured by web developement.
 Being able to create amazing websites is something i love to do.
 I'm always happy to hear any feedback that you might have about any of the website i've created,